Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 Next up versioning can be very useful if you want to be able to revert to a previous state of a contract, be it because a certain clause was tossed or a party withdrew.

 Luckily you've already created a versionable contract in the last step.
-If you make a contract versionable the property called “auto-version” is automatically turned on, which means that every time you update your contract there will be a minor version update as well, turning the version from i.e. 1.0 to 1.1.
+If you make a contract versionable the property called `auto-version` is automatically turned on, which means that every time you update your contract there will be a minor version update as well, turning the version from i.e. 1.0 to 1.1.

 Let’s create a few versions of your new contract.
-You can do so by executing requests 6 through 8 manually one by one or use the Postman “`Runner`”.
+You can do so by executing requests 6 through 8 manually one by one or use the Postman `Runner`.

 The `Runner` is used to execute multiple requests automatically and in sequence.
 To use it click `Runner` in the upper left corner of the screen then select the collection you want and mark the correct requests.
 After that click `Run Managing Contracts` and you have three new versions of your contract.